tacc-wbomar/tacc-web-jobs-page/src/jobs/README.md

 # Staff Directory

-This project compiles data into templates to create markup for the body of the [SC2019 standalone webpage][tacc-sc19].
+This project compiles data into templates to create markup for the body of the [TACC Jobs Page][tacc-jobs].

 ## Usage

 See [`/src/README.md`](../README.md) "Usage" section.

-[tacc-dir]: https://www.tacc.utexas.edu/about/directory "TACC: About: Staff Directory"
+[tacc-jobs]: https://www.tacc.utexas.edu/about/jobs "TACC: About: Jobs"